2nd Somerset Militia: Napoleonic Wars

-However, the Peace of Amiens was shortlived and Britain declared war on France once more in May 1803.
+However, the Peace of Amiens was short-lived and Britain declared war on France once more in May 1803.
 The 1st and 2nd Somerset Militia had already been embodied in March and were brought up to a higher establishment by supplementaries in June.
 Both regiments did duty in South West England.
 Both had detachments of selected Sharpshooters, and early in November the district commander, Maj-Gen Thomas Grosvenor, held a competition between them, the best marksmen to be awarded a red feather in their cap.
 (Note: The shooting competition was held at ranges of 200 and 300 yards, suggesting that Baker rifles were in use rather than the standard infantry Brown Bess smoothbore musket.)

 From August to October 1804 the 1st and 2nd Somerset Militia were both stationed at Weymouth, Dorset, in a brigade commanded by Maj-Gen Lord Charles FitzRoy, while King George III was in residence at Gloucester Lodge.
 Viscount Hinton, son of the 4th Earl Poulett, who had been a captain in his father's 1st Somerset Militia, was appointed colonel of the 2nd Somerset on 20 September 1804.
 In August and September 1805, while Napoleon assembled an invasion force across the English Channel at Boulogne, the 1st and 2nd Somersets were again camped at Weymouth, brigaded with the 1st Royal Lancashire and the North Yorkshire Militia.
 On 1 September the 2nd Somersets consisted of 843 men in 10 companies under the command of Lt-Col Edward Andrews.
 In the autumn of 1805 the 2nd Somerset was again brigaded with the 1st Somerset, this time at Silverhill, East Sussex.